mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 Integration of workflows into the research information system allows projects to react to events like new data arriving.
 A pipeline can be triggered based on these events and your code is run on matching datasets.
 Results are either tabulated data (added to REDCap) or new image data (added to the research PACS).

-Using the rpp tool you should be able to start developing and testing a workflow in a simulated research PACS.
+Using the ror tool you should be able to start developing and testing a workflow in a simulated research PACS.
 As a final step build and upload your workflow to the research PACS.

 ## Setup and first steps

 Processing workflows are developed locally on your computer in a simulated research information system.
-The rpp tool is used to emulate this system.
-In this simulation the rpp tool provides the data to your workflow, starts the workflow and interpretes the result.
+The ror tool is used to emulate this system.
+In this simulation the ror tool provides the data to your workflow, starts the workflow and interpretes the result.
 Your workflow should have no other means to access data from outside your workflow.
 They will not exist if your workflow runs on the research information system.

-The *rpp* tool helps you to
+The *ror* tool helps you to

 - create a first project directory,
 - find suitable DICOM files on your disc,